 Learn how to make elderflower jelly or jam with apple or orange juice.
-Smooth and incredibly aromatic preserves capturing the best of the spring flavors.
+These smooth and incredibly aromatic preserves capture the best of spring flavors.

 Elderflower Jelly or Jam – Two Ways